MyIDis12138/Liv_Y3S2_Notes/Y3S2_notes/Multi-agent system - COMP310.md

 ## Chapter2: Intelligent Agents

-- Predicate Task Specifications:  specification that assigns Boolean utilities to agent runs, depending on whether the agent succeeded in its task for a run (i.e. the utility is or if it failed (i.e. the utility is 0).
+- **Predicate Task Specifications**:  specification that assigns Boolean utilities to agent runs, depending on whether the agent succeeded in its task for a run (i.e. the utility is or if it failed (i.e. the utility is 0).
 - Task Environments: a pair of an environment and a Predicate Task Specification
 - Tasks:
   - achievement tasks: The agent succeeds in an achievement task if it can force the environment into one of the goal states